The 5 Most Common Jewelry Repairs

 If you're thinking of resizing or personalizing a piece of jewelry, your jeweler should inspect the article for any other repairs it may need.
 Because of your jeweler's expertise and access to specialized tools, they may be able to observe damage that is not yet visible to the naked eye, and complete necessary jewelry repair before the damage progresses.

-Chain or Clasp Repair
+Chain Or Clasp Repair

 Breaks in the chain or clasp of your bracelet or necklace render them unwearable and have led some enterprising consumers to attempt these types of jewelry repair on their own with supplies bought at craft stores.
 While it's true that you can purchase links and clasps at most local craft stores, these supplies are often made of inferior metals that don't match the materials used in your fine jewelry in appearance or strength.